syncfusion-content/flutter-docs/Flutter/maps/title.md

 ![Maps title textStyle](images/title/textStyle.png)

-## Text Alignment
+## Text alignment

 You can align the title text in the maps using the [`MapsTitle.alignment`] property.
 By default, the alignment will be center.
-You can also align the text in the available alignment options in [`Alignment`](https://api.flutter.dev/flutter/painting/Alignment-class.html)
+You can also align the text in the available alignment options in [`Alignment`](https://api.flutter.dev/flutter/painting/Alignment-class.html).

 {% tabs %}
 {% highlight Dart %}